 COLIN JACKSON (1967-)

 Colin Jackson dominated sprint hurdling, a highly technical, explosive athletics discipline.
 His 110m Hurdle world record, set in Stuttgart in 1993, was eventually bettered only in 2006, and he still holds the 60m Hurdle world indoor record, set as long ago as 1994.
-Since retirement the laid-back Llanedeyrn lad has shifted easily into the banal burbling of TV punditry.
+Since retirement the laid-back Llanedeyrn lad has shifted easily into the banal burbling of sports punditry and barrel-scraping prime time pap.
+He came out as gay in 2017 having previously denied it categorically.
+His sister, Suzanne Packer, has also become a familiar TV face as an in-demand actor.

-The ‘Harpur & Isles’ stories of this workaholic author of exhilarating crime fiction from Grangetown are published all over the world.
-Their surreal style, gallows humour and savage violence mark James out as a rare original in the otherwise pretty stale genre of police procedurals.
+A workaholic writer of crime fiction from Grangetown, real name James Tucker, who at the last count has written 72 books.
+He uses a number of different pen-names, having most success wearing his ‘Bill James’ hat with the ‘Harper & Isles’ series.
+Published all over the world, their surreal style, gallows humour and savage violence mark James out as a rare original in the otherwise pretty stale genre of police procedurals.

 The St Illtyd’s old boy escaped into Cambridge academia and challenging avant-garde poetics.
-His complex, experimental works, shot through with lyrical insights, have gradually garnered critical acclaim.
+His unjustly neglected, complex, experimental works, shot through with exuberant inventiveness and lyrical insights, have gradually garnered critical acclaim.

 MARK JAMES (1969-)

-Graphic designer from Canton able to wind up the rightwing tabloids with pungent cultural ephemera like a football hooligan doll, or a limited-edition poster for each UK soldier killed in Iraq featuring an Action Man in a coffin.
+Multi-disciplinary artist and graphic designer from Canton with the happy knack of being able to wind up the rightwing tabloids with pungent cultural ephemera like a football hooligan doll, or a limited-edition poster for each UK soldier killed in Iraq featuring an Action Man in a coffin.

 GREVILLE JANNER (1928-2015)